 We place a high value on public engagement, not least because our research is publicly funded.
-Here are some recent public engagement activities carried out by Dr Hunt and the lab (images are clickable links).
+Here are some recent public engagement activities carried out by Dr Hunt and the lab (most images are clickable links).

 BSA Award Lecturer in Digital Innovation

 I was the British Science Association’s 2021 Award Lecturer in Digital Innovation, which given the COVID-19 pandemic was delivered as a short-form video on YouTube.
 My talk on ‘functional heterogeneity’ (adaptive diversity) in teams (animal and robot) is a good introduction to one of my recent research interests.
-I will give a full in-person talk at the 2022 BSA Science Festival in Leicester.
+I gave a full in-person talk at the September 2022 BSA Science Festival in Leicester.

 Talk on Swarm Engineering at the Rutherford Appleton Laboratory